Gheo-Tech/blog/_posts/2022-12-25-rust-docker-images.md

 CMD [ "/my_crab" ]
 ```

 No matter if compiling on your machine or in docker, the image of a simple actix web server should not be bigger than 4 MB.
-Speaking of actix, let’s look at a small detail…
+Speaking of actix...

 # [actix-rs](https://actix.rs/) and [tonic](https://docs.rs/tonic/latest/tonic/)

 ![Desktop View](/assets/img/docker-carries-ship.jpg){: .w-50 .left }

 There is a high chance you got here after you tried [the actix docker example](https://github.com/actix/examples/tree/master/docker).
 That is not what you want, because the image is too big.
-Their binary is 9.6 MB and the image they are using for runtime is `debian:bullseye-slim`, which has 80.5 MB.
+Their binary is 9.6 MB and the image they are using for runtime is `debian:bullseye-slim`, which is 80.5 MB.
 At the end you will end up with an image bigger than 90 MB.

 That is not a whale carrying a small container that contains a crab.
 That is a whale that carries an entire ship that hunts for crabs in the ocean.
 Lucky enough, we can apply what we learned in previous chapters to create a smaller image and successfully fail.

 Since actix by default uses the OpenSSL library of the OS, you will need to add the `rustls` feature to Cargo.toml in order to allow it to build to a statically linked binary.
-If you don't your binary will work on your system but will crash with `from scratch` image and it will also fail `with alpine:edge`.
+If you don't, your binary will work on your system but will crash with a `from scratch` base and it will also crash with a `from alpine:edge` base.

 ```toml
 actix-web = { version = "4.2.1", features = ["rustls"] }